neogeny/late/README.md

 Now comes the other ugly part.
 When using type annotations, the above function must be declared in a way so that type checkers do not complain about using ``None`` as the default value:

 ```python
 >>> def f(x: list[Any] | None = None) -> list[Any]:
 ```

+Another problem with the above declaration is that calling ``f(None)`` passes type checking, when that's probably not the preferred situation.

+## A solution

 **Late** provides a way to solve the above ugliness with some decorator magic.
 This is how the code looks with some of that magic: